 Nerve injuries may be the result of a pinched nerve or a trauma or injury that severs the nerve.
-Patients in Lafayette, LA, can feel confident in turning to the surgeons at Plastic Surgery Associates of Lafayette for surgical and non-surgical procedures who suffer from nerve injuries of the hands and wrists.
+Patients in Lafayette, LA, can feel confident in turning to Darrell L. Henderson, MD for surgical and non-surgical procedures who suffer from nerve injuries of the hands and wrists.

 The hands and wrists are two of the most common sites for nerve injuries.
 Nerve injuries may range from pinched nerves caused by inflammation to complete severing of the nerve.
 Nerve injuries may be caused by trauma, strain, infections, nutritional deficiencies, cancer, diabetes, and a variety of other conditions.